Change Acceleration and Detection: Problem formulation

-\begin{remark} The expected time until stopping, $\Exp[T]$, can be decomposed as follows:
+\begin{remark} For any procedure $(\cX, T)$, the expected sample size $\Exp[T]$ can be decomposed as follows:

-The first term is the average detection delay, which is the object of interest in the Bayesian QCD problem, the second term is the expected number of observations until the change, whereas the third one is negligible when $\alpha$ is small.
-Therefore, minimization of the total expected sample size requires an ``acceleration'' of the change, in addition to a minimization of the detection delay, which is the reason why we refer to this problem as ``\textit{change acceleration and detection}". \end{remark}
+The first term is the expected number of observations until the change, and the second is the average detection delay.
+Note that $\max\{\Theta_{\cX} - T, 0\}$ is non-zero only when a false alarm occurs, and thus the third term is practically negligible for $(\cX, T) \in \cC_\alpha$ if $\alpha$ is small.
+Hence, we refer to the problem in \eqref{infi} as \textit{sequential change acceleration and detection}. \end{remark}

-\begin{remark} All results in this work can be established with minor modifications in the case that the problem is to minimize the sum of the first two terms in \eqref{ess_decompose}. \end{remark}

-\begin{remark} When $K = 1$, there is no experimental design aspect, and the change-point is not affected by the observations.
-Thus, we recover the Bayesian QCD problem~\citep{shiryaev1963optimum,tartakovsky2005general}, where the objective is to find a stopping rule that minimizes the average detection delay in $\cC_\alpha$, i.e., a stopping rule in $\cC_\alpha$ that achieves